 Religion aside, visiting these churches, getting into the spirit of the journey so to speak, imbues the walker with that sense of reverence, experienced by pilgrims of old.

-Right next to the duomo, in the heart of Lucca, is the Residenza alla Cattedrale, a set of elegant apartments, as I remember, that delivers authentic old-style hospitality… something towns along the Via Francigena became known for.
+Right in the heart of the old town of Lucca, is the Al Carmine a set of elegant apartments, as I remember, that delivers authentic old-style hospitality… something towns along the Via Francigena became known for.

 8 miles.
 4 hrs